pugetsoundandvision/information/naming-standards.md

 ## Instructions:
 * There should be __no__ spaces or special charaters in file names.
 Only standard letters and numbers should be used, with the exception of dashes and underscores.
-* Underscores must ONLY be used to separate components of the file name as shown above.
+* Underscores must __only__ be used to separate components of the file name as shown above.
 * [MARC Code for collecting institution] will always be  wauar for items housed in UW Special Collections.
 * [collection #-collection name] Collection number and an abbreviated collection name must be included and separated by a ‘-’.
 The abbreviated name can be as simple as one word.
 * An item number must be included in file name.
 This should take the form of the most accurate number that has been assigned to the item.
 (If a catalog number exists it should be used).
 Examples are: